AWS DevOps Engineer Professional Practice Test 2025 - Free DevOps Practice Questions and Certification Study Guide

 Question: 1 / 400

-What is the role of IAM in AWS?
+What is the purpose of Amazon Route 53?

 Get further explanation with Examzify DeepDiveBeta